LangArthur/MachineLearning-tools/README.md

-# MyK-Neirest-Neighbor
+# MachineLearning-tools

-Implementation of the K-Neirest Neighbor base on the sklearn implementation.
+Implementation of different tools for machine learning.

-This project is for a pedagogic purpose.
+This project is for a pedagogic purpose and was developp through my different project in machine learning course.

+## Install

+All the requirement are in the file requirement.txt

-## Usage
+## Content

-No specific packages are needed.
+### Knn Algorithm

+Implementation of the K-Neirest Neighbor algorithm.

-### basic example
+#### simple example

 data variable is the raw dataset target variable is the classes of your data